Edinburgh-Genome-Foundry/DnaChisel/docs/genbank/genbank_api.rst

     <img class='annotation-example'
     src='../_static/images/genbank_annotations/harmonize_rca.png'></img>

 As you noticed we used species names in these examples.
 See `the Codon Usage Tables package webpage <https://github.com/Edinburgh-Genome-Foundry/codon-usage-tables/tree/master/codon_usage_data/tables>`_ for species that can be referred to by name.
 This includes ``b_subtilis``, ``c_elegans``, ``d_melanogaster``, ``e_coli``, ``g_gallus``, ``h_sapiens``, ``m_musculus``, ``s_cerevisiae``.
-You can also use a TaxID to refer to a species, e.g. ``species=1423`` at which case the codon frequencies will be downloaded from the `Kazusa codon usage database <https://www.kazusa.or.jp/codon/>`_, assuming it isn't down.
+You can also use a TaxID to refer to a species, e.g. ``species=1423`` at which case the codon frequencies will be downloaded from the `Kazusa codon usage database <https://www.kazusa.or.jp/codon/>`_ (assuming it isn't down!)

-.. caution:: Always use with @cds

-   If the CodonOptimize specification is used without a @cds constraint covering the same region, then the protein sequence is not guaranteed!

 GC content